 In case of difficulties in logging into the system or for more information regarding the system, contact the Director of Administrative Services at (575) 492-2791 or send an e-mail to bmorrill@nmjc.edu.
+You may also contact the Director of Public Safety / Security at (575) 492-2530 or send an email to dkelley@nmjc.edu.

-F. Formal Complaints
+F. FORMAL COMPLAINTS